 The best book in learning how to read is the book that makes readers enjoy the experience of reading.
 These Are The Avengers is a Level 1 book in the World of Reading Series.
 This pick is an absolute choice for those kids who are still reluctant to practice reading.

 The most prominent part of this book is the already popular characters in the story – The Avengers.
 Kids love the Marvel superheroes.
-Seeing the book will feed their curiosities in the mystery of these characters.
-Of course, the storyline is not that hard to grasp but they still made it engaging and entertaining.
+Seeing the book will feed their curiosity in the mystery of these characters.

 7) Phonics for Kindergarten, Grade K (Home Workbook)

 Reading for most kids these days is a scary thought.
 You pronounce a bunch of syllables that together make up a word and words that make up a sentence.
 To teach a child how to read or spell includes showing him or her how each letter sounds.